NYUAppSec/appsec_hw2/HW2_Instructions.md

 The repository should contain:

 * Part 1
-  * Your GitHub Actions YAML
   * At least one signed commit
   * A directory named `part1` that contains your attack cases.
-  * An updated GitHub Actions YAML that runs your tests.
+  * A GitHub Actions YAML that runs your tests.
-  * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above) tagged as part_1_complete.
+  * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above).
 * Part 2
   * A directory named `part2` which contains your `encryption_explanation.txt` file.
-  * A commit with the version of the code that supports DB encryption (if you like, this commit can also contain the files mentioned above) tagged as part_2_complete.
+  * A commit with the version of the code that supports DB encryption (if you like, this commit can also contain the files mentioned above).

 ## Concluding Remarks